r31gN/grasping-react-basics/README.md

 ## Other considerations

 This application uses a JSON file (`data/puppies.json`) as a persistence layer.
+There is a backup (initial data to be used) in `data/puppies.bk.json`.